Russo-Georgian War: History

 Nationalism in Soviet Georgia gained momentum in 1989 with the weakening of the Soviet Union.
 The Kremlin endorsed South Ossetian nationalism as a counter against the Georgian independence movement.
 On 11 December 1990, the Supreme Soviet of Georgia, responding to South Ossetia's attempt at secession, annulled the region's autonomy.
 A military conflict broke out between Georgia and South Ossetian separatists in January 1991.
 Georgia declared its restoration of independence on 9 April 1991, thus becoming the first non-Baltic state of the Soviet Union to do so.
 The South Ossetian separatists were aided by the former Soviet military units now controlled by Russia.
 By June 1992, the possibility of a full-scale war between Russia and Georgia increased as bombing of Georgian capital Tbilisi in support of South Ossetian separatists was promised by Russian authorities.
 Georgia endorsed a ceasefire agreement on 24 June 1992 to prevent the escalation of the conflict with Russia.
 Georgian, South Ossetian, Russian and North Ossetian peacekeepers were posted in South Ossetian conflict zone under the Joint Control Commission's (JCC) mandate.
 Some, mostly ethnically Georgian parts of the former South Ossetian Autonomous Oblast remained under the Georgian control.
-The Tskhinvali-based separatist authorities of the self-proclaimed Republic of South Ossetia were in control of one third of the territory of the former South Ossetian Autonomous Oblast before the 2008 war.
+The Tskhinvali-based separatist authorities of the self-proclaimed Republic of South Ossetia were in control of one third of the territory of the former South Ossetian Autonomous Oblast before the 2008 war, Georgia controlled another third and the rest was not controlled by anyone.

 This situation was mirrored in Abkhazia, an autonomous republic in the Georgian Soviet Socialist Republic, where the Abkhaz separated from Georgia during the war in the early 1990s.
 By 2003, the population of Abkhazia was reduced from 525,000 to 216,000 after an ethnic cleansing of Georgians, the single largest ethnic group in the region.
 The upper Kodori Gorge in northeast Abkhazia remained beyond the Abkhaz separatist government's sway.